Note: We are not accepting new graduate students at this time.

-We have two openings for graduate students to join the laboratory of Dr. A.M.V.
+We DO NOT CURRENTLY have positionns to join the laboratory of Dr. A.M.V.
 Brown in the Department of Biological Sciences at Texas Tech University.
 Dr. Brown’s lab (see http://www.amvbrown.com) investigates how bacteria and other microbes interact with hosts in beneficial or harmful ways, asking how ecological and evolutionary constraints limit or facilitate species invasions, disease outbreaks, or biomass production.
 We use metagenomics, transcriptomics, bioinformatics, and other techniques.
 Systems include agricultural and medically related organisms.
-Students will begin in the summer or fall of 2017, in a Master’s or PhD program.
+Students will begin in the summer or fall of 2023, in a Master’s or PhD program.
 We seek applicants who are (1) committed to achieving scholarly excellence, (2) ambitious and passionate about deep questions in biology, (3) conscientious learners and communicators wishing to be involved in dynamic and diverse research.

 Dr. Brown’s lab will provide cutting-edge training in important areas of biological research, and together with the graduate program in the Department of Biological Sciences (http://www.depts.ttu.edu/biology), will provide possible funding for summer Research Assistant salary and students must also be willing to act as a Teaching Assistant if available.
 Applicants will also be encouraged to seek other funding support as part of their training.
 Texas Tech is a large university, growing in research strength and status, located close to important centers for agriculture, medicine, and genomics.
 We welcome applicants of all backgrounds, without discrimination on the basis of an applicant’s race, ethnicity, color, religion, sex, sexual orientation, gender identity, national origin, age, disability, genetic information or status as a protected veteran.